abhishekghoshh/database-helper/docs/mongodb/index.md

+---

 ## Multikey index

+**Intent**: Multikey indexes are automatically created when you index a field that contains an array.
+MongoDB creates separate index entries for **each element** in the array, enabling efficient queries on array contents.

+**Restriction**: In a compound index, at most **one** field can be an array (to avoid exponential cartesian product growth).

 We can also create indexes on array values.
 Let's say we are adding one document like this.
 ```js